Cron Expression Parser

 - The */n syntax means 'every n units'.
 So */15 in the minute field means 'every 15 minutes' (i.e., at :00, :15, :30, :45).
 Similarly, */2 in the hour field means 'every 2 hours'.

-- Can I use commas and ranges together?
+- Can I use comm ranges together?

 - Yes.
 You can combine lists (1,3,5), ranges (1-5), and steps (*/2 or 1-10/2) in a single field using commas.
 For example, '0,30 9-17 * * 1-5' means every 30 minutes from 9 AM to 5 PM on weekdays.